Are you a foreign citizen and also a brilliant scientist, top chef, or exceptional artist?

 Are you a foreign national who has won awards for your work or talents?

-If you replied “Yes” to any of the above, you might be eligible for an O visa.
-The O visa is granted to people who have extraordinary skills in the sciences, arts, education, business, athletics, or those who have a proven record of extraordinary achievement in the film or television industries.
-O visa applicants are typically people with this kind of background who wish to enter the U.S. on a temporary basis to continue their work.
+If you replied “Yes” to any of the above, you might be eligible for an O-Visa.
+The O-Visa is granted to people with extraordinary skills in the sciences, arts, education, business, athletics, or those who have a proven record of exceptional achievement in the film or television industries.
+O-Visa applicants are typically people with this kind of background who wish to enter the U.S. temporarily to continue their work.

-- O-1B: Individuals with a special ability in the arts or extraordinary achievement in motion picture or television industry;
+- O-1B: Individuals with a unique ability in the arts or extraordinary achievement in motion picture or television industry;

 - O-2: Persons who accompany an O-1 visa holder to assist in a particular event; and,